VPPA Annual Image Competition Rules for 20201. Eligibility:

 b.
 Portrait of a Woman: Adult Woman (Image with pets or animals allowed)

 c.
 Portrait of a Child: Portrait of one (1) Child.
-Can be an image with pets or animals.
+(Image with pets or animals allowed)

 d.
 Portrait of a Group: Includes more than one person of any age group, with or without animals.